acend/cilium-basics-training/content/en/docs/08/_index.md

 🔀 Global services: [ min:0 / avg:0.0 / max:0 ]
 ```

-In order to connect the two clisters, the following step needs to be done in one direction only.
+In order to connect the two clusters, the following step needs to be done in one direction only.
 The connection will automatically be established in both directions:

 ```bash
 cilium clustermesh connect --context cluster1 --destination-context cluster2